-The University's dean of students is responsible for the overall coordination of rules rules and regulations regarding student discipline for misconduct and serves as the final appeal for student disciplinary decisions.
+The University's dean of students is responsible for the overall coordination of rules and regulations regarding student discipline for misconduct and serves as the final appeal for student disciplinary decisions.
 The associate dean of students for community standards (hereafter "associate dean") is primarily responsible for the operational details of the disciplinary process.
-The associate dean will review all reports of misconduct and may coordinate the need for any follow-up investigation of Public Safety.
+The associate dean will review all reports of misconduct and may coordinate the need for any follow-up investigation by the Department of Public Safety.
 If the associate dean determines that the facts stated in the report, if true, would violate the Student Code of Conduct, the incident will be heard through hearing or a hearing with the Student Disciplinary Committee.
 When appropriate, some